 SW-D: Horizontal Made in Hong Kong

-Palitoy Land of the Jawas: Horizontal Made in Hong Kong
+Palitoy (A) Land of the Jawas: Horizontal Made in Hong Kong (Tape sealed/Crisp)

-The Jawa is fairly hard to find for domestic baggies, but the foreign versions are close to impossible to locate, which makes this set even more special.
-The Jawa was released in two different versions of Star Wars baggie, a B and D version.
+The Jawa is fairly hard to find for domestic baggies, but the foreign versions are close to impossible to locate, which makes this run even more special.
+The Jawa were released in two different versions of Star Wars baggie, a B and D version.
 The main difference being the Made in Hong Text on the front of the bagged figure.
-For the Empire Strikes Back, the Jawa was released in only one form of baggie, which came tape sealed.
+For the Empire Strikes Back, the Jawa were released in two different baggies, an ESB-C and ESB-D.

-The same Jawa had been released in three different types of Foreign baggies.
-The taped sealed version with Made In Hong Kong text resembles the ESB-C type of baggie and was exclusive to the Palitoy Land of the Jawas Playset.
-A second type of baggie is considered a European/Meccano style, but contains no Country of Origin text.
+The same Jawa had been released in a number of Foreign baggies.
+The taped sealed (crisp and smooth) versions with Made In Hong Kong text resembles the ESB-C type of baggie and were exclusive to the Palitoy Land of the Jawas Playset.
+The European/Meccano baggie does not contain any Country of Origin text.
 The baggie material is also much thinner than other bagged figures.
-The third type of baggie was possibly a European (German) mail-away in the mid-80's.
+The Kenner baggie had possibly been a European mail-away in the mid-80's.
 The baggie features a Kenner logo and is tape sealed.

 Sunday, September 15, 2013